autarch/blog.urth.org/content/posts/2024-06-10-short-reviews-of-the-anime-i-ve-watched-in-taiwan.md

 ## That Time I Got Reincarnated as a Slime

 This is the first of four increasingly ridiculous premises for an isekai that I've watched.
-The premise in the title.
+The premise is in the title.
 It's actually _very_ well done, and not what I expected based on the title.
 It's got a huge and complex world full of political intrigue, and the show goes to a lot of unexpected places.